 Conduct which subverts the Doping Control process but which would not otherwise be included in the definition of Prohibited Methods.
-Tampering shall include, without limitation, intentionally interfering or attempting to interfere with aany aspect of Doping Control-official, providing fraudulent information to an Anti-Doping Organization or intimidating or attempting to intemidate a potential witness.
+Tampering shall include, without limitation, intentionally interfering or attempting to interfere with a Doping Control official, providing fraudulent information to an Anti-Doping Organization or intimidating or attempting to intimidate a potential witness.